Contributed By ACSV Legal

 A public company under Vietnamese law qualifies as such if it has a contributed charter capital of at least VND30 billion (roughly USD1.3 million) and at least 10% of the voting shares are being held by at least 100 non-major shareholders, or if it has successfully carried out the registration of an IPO with the competent authority.
 There are restrictions on the capital of local companies held by foreign investors in certain sensitive sectors, which are enumerated in Vietnamese investment law.
 In addition, the law does not give any specific guidance on the acquisition of assets or merger transactions to which a foreign investor is a party.

 More specific restrictions that need to be considered from the perspective of Vietnamese law are all transactions that relate to the acquisition of a company that holds Vietnamese real estate (ie, land-use rights).
-In this regard, to align the PE deal with mandatory stipulations of Vietnamese civil law, foreign ownership rights will be restricted according to real estate laws.
+In this regard, to align the PE deal with the mandatory stipulations of Vietnamese civil law, foreign ownership rights will be restricted according to real estate laws.

 Vietnamese enterprise law contains mandatory offer thresholds for tender offers, upon which minority shareholders will be made an offer to sell in three cases:

-In any of the above cases, after obtaining the SCC’s input on the conditions thereof, the initiator of the tender (the bidder) must publicly announce its offer in three consecutive editions of an electronic newspaper, or a written newspaper.
+In any of the above cases, after obtaining the SCC’s input on the conditions of the offer, the initiator of the tender (the bidder) must publicly announce its offer in three consecutive editions of an electronic newspaper, or a written newspaper.
 With regard to listed companies, an announcement of the tender offer must also be made on the relevant stock exchange no later than a week after obtaining the SSC's opinion on the offer.
 The latter is a prerequisite for carrying out any tender offer.

 Most Vietnamese PE deals rely on cash as a consideration for the purchase of shares.
 However, shares may also be traded in consideration of land-use rights, intellectual property rights, technology, technical know-how, gold, and other commercialised assets, according to Vietnamese law.